 Variations on Hans' two themes became standard questions in our surveys through June 2015.
 Findings on what lay behind the sense of stigma helped in designing a more effective public information campaign, encouraging people to set aside their concerns about reporting symptoms for the sake of protecting the broader community; a message our research suggested was more persuasive than less specific appeals.
 Gradually, the surveys began to show a decline in the sense of shame associated with the disease, encouraging people to come forward.

 On the reluctance to accept quarantine restrictions, the data helped surface the reasons for the persistently negative perceptions—sporadic food supplies, lack of basic medicines, and too little water for cooking and washing.
 By acting on the findings, conditions began to improve and, as they did so, our surveys indicated that people became less reticent about what might await them in quarantine.

-Tracking stigma and wariness about quarantine provided important insight in the fight against the epidemic and—on top of his efforts to mobilize funds and establish an Ebola course for international aid workers whilst serving on the front lines in Liberia—illustrates why Hans’ name elicits such admiration and respect.
+Tracking stigma and wariness about quarantine provided important insight in the fight against the epidemic and—on top of his efforts to mobilise funds and establish an Ebola course for international aid workers whilst serving on the front lines in Liberia—illustrates why Hans' name elicits such admiration and respect.
 His extraordinary achievements across a wide range of scientific endeavor will long remain an inspiration to those of us persuaded by the power of data and evidence to challenge our assumptions and build a deeper understanding of one another and the world around us.